- 17.3–24 in

 Dabbles, filter-feeds at surface of water, tips-up in shallow water.

 Loss of wetland habitat has led to decrease in populations.
 Numbers fluctuate widely in response to periodic drought conditions.
 Mallards introduced as pets frequently interbreed with Mottled Ducks.
+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.

 - Moorman, T. E. and P. N. Gray.
 1994.
 Mottled Duck (Anas fulvigula) .In The Birds of North America, No. 81 (A. Poole and F. Gill, Eds.).
 Philadelphia: The Academy of Natural Sciences; Washington, D.C.: The American Ornithologists' Union.